Land of Living Waters

 .The O. C. Fisher Museum is a duplicate of the Washington office of long-time Congressman from this district.
 It displays memorabilia and gifts received.
 It is open weekdays in the Kimble County Library in Junction, Texas.

 Scenic Drives – Although several are scenic, one of most impressive is U.S. 377 southwest as it travels along the South Llano River.
 An exceptional overlook is about 22 miles south at a highway rest area.
+The drives to Kerrville (52 miles) and Fredericksburg (61 miles) are awesome.

 The South Llano River State Park is a 507-acre wooded park that lies along the winding South Llano River.
 Abundant wildlife include white-tailed deer, wood ducks, fox squirrels, rock squirrels, javelina, and the Rio Grande turkey.